ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 # Build VPC Hub and Spoke and extended to On Premises via a Transit VPC
 {: #vpc-transit}
 {: toc-content-type="tutorial"}
-{: toc-services="vpc, account, transit-gateway, dns-svcs", "todo"}
+{: toc-services="vpc, transit-gateway, direct-link, dns-svcs cloud-databases,databases-for-redis"}
 {: toc-completion-time="2h"}

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.